DiAndyW/TrueTalent/README.md

 ## Acknowledgements

 Built at LAHacks 2025.
-Thanks to all the organizers for hosting this event!
+Thanks to all the organizers and sponsors for making this event possible!

 ## Authors